cicada-lang/cicada-solo/notes/inductive-datatype.md

 }
 ```

-# Well-founded relation
+# Well-founded relation and Noetherian induction

-It seems a generalization of induction is [Well-founded relation][],
+It seems a generalization of structural induction is Noetherian induction,
-of which the structural induction is a special case.
+which depends on the concept of [Well-founded relation][].

 [Well-founded relation]: https://en.wikipedia.org/wiki/Well-founded_relation